MicrosoftDocs/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 2. Toggle *Confidential Responses" to **No.**
    - This setting automatically updates the survey to *identifiable."
    - The survey confidentiality statement automatically updates to indicate that the survey is *identifiable.*
-3. Now, the *Confidentiality Threshold* setting can be adjusted in *Advanced Configuration" to two (2) or one (1), while maintaining the non-confidential configuration.
+3. Now, the *Confidentiality Threshold* setting can be adjusted in *Advanced Configuration* to two (2) or one (1), while maintaining the non-confidential configuration.

 :::image type="content" source="../../media/glint/setup/always-on-threshold.png" alt-text="Screenshot of toggling Confidential Responses to NO to enable lowering the Always-On threshold."lightbox="../../media/glint/setup/always-on-threshold.png":::